Sabu (wrestler): Frontier Martial–Arts Wrestling (1991–1994)

-In 1991, Sabu made his first tour of Japan with Frontier Martial–Arts Wrestling (FMW).
+In 1991, the promotion FMW, led by Atsushi Onita, lured the aging Farhat out of semi-retirement for a tour of Japan on the condition that Sabu accompany him.
+Recognizing that Japanese audiences favored spectacle over restraint, Farhat reportedly urged his nephew to abandon the conservative style he had been taught and wrestle without limitation, a shift that allowed Sabu's more daredevil tendencies to emerge.
 While wrestling for FMW, Sabu received many of the scars on his arms and torso for which he became famous.
 On May 6, 1992, Sabu teamed with his uncle, the Sheik, in a Fire Death Match against Atsushi Onita and Tarzan Goto, where the ring ropes were replaced with flaming barbed wire and covered in towels soaked in kerosene.
 They were in the ring for about a minute before evacuating due to the intense heat.
+With his uncle hospitalized, Sabu returned to the ring the following day for a barbed-wire deathmatch in Tokyo, winning an FMW tag team championship in Farhat's absence.
 His final match in FMW was a loss to the debuting Hayabusa at Summer Spectacular on August 28, 1994.